denizcebe/Wild-Asian-Elephants/README.md

 # Wild-Asian-Elephants
-Scripts used to clean, analysis and plot data for a science project/paper analysing the influence of human disturbance on movement and habitat selection in wild Asian elephants
+Scripts used to clean, analyse and plot data for a science project/paper (Influence of Human Disturbance on Movement and Habitat Selection in Wild Asian Elephants (Elephas maximus) in Nepal)